PageotD/runmd/README.md

 runmd list [tag] [--file FILE]
 ```

-* `tag`: Optional tag to filter the list of code blocks.
+* `--tag`: Optional tag to filter the list of code blocks.
 * `--file FILE`: Specify the path to the Markdown file.

 </br>